GrindeLab/STEAM/README.md

 #> 6 1.2   1
 ```

-Suppose as well that the individuals in our sample have admixture proportions that are uniformly distributed from 0 to 1.
+**Step 2:** Suppose as well that the individuals in our sample have admixture proportions that are uniformly distributed from 0 to 1.
 We store these proportions in a data frame called `example_props`:

 ```r